Learn Angular 8 Step By Step in 10 Days – Day 1

 @ngModule Metadata

-In every Angular application, at least one angular module file is required.
+In every Angular application, at least one Angular module file is required.
 An Angular application may contain more than one Angular module.
-Angular modules is a process or system to assemble multiple angular elements, like components, directives, pipes, service, etc. so that these Angular elements can be combined in such a way that all elements can be related with each other and ultimately create an application.
+Angular modules is a process or system to assemble multiple angular elements, like components, directives, pipes, services, etc. so that these Angular elements can be combined in such a way that all elements can be related to each other and ultimately create an application.

-In Angular, @NgModule decorator is used to defining the Angular module class.
+In Angular, the @NgModule decorator is used to define the Angular module class.
 Sometimes, this class is called a NgModule class. @NgModule always takes a metadata object, which tells Angular how to compile and launch the application in the browser.
-So, to define the Angular module, we need to define some steps as follows:
+So, to define the Angular module, we need to define some steps as follows.

 1. First, we need to import Angular BrowserModule into the Angular module file at the beginning.
 This BrowserModule class is responsible for running the application in the browser.